-There are an abundance of lessons and ideas that no textbook or lecture can call attention to.
+There is an abundance of lessons and ideas that no textbook or lecture can call attention to.
 I have learned so much about myself, my university, and others just by putting myself out there.
 The more connections you make, the more experiences you have and the better chance you will have at learning something new.
-Granted, somethings aren’t learned until you look at them in retrospect, but they are learned nonetheless.
+Granted, some things aren’t learned until you look at them in retrospect, but they are learned nonetheless.
 So, go to games, join organizations, start your own, find a mentor, attend events, apply your skills somewhere—just get involved!

 It’s important to get involved as much as possible.
-But at that point you will begin to have a sense of complete control over your college experience, which is good.
+But at that point, you will begin to have a sense of complete control over your college experience, which is good.
 Though letting go isn’t so bad either.

 Sometimes it’s ok to let go.